farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Lack of Trust**: Finding it difficult to trust others, always suspecting hidden motives.
 - **Self-sabotage**: Undermining one's own efforts, fearing success exposes one to scrutiny or danger.
 - **Disgust Reactivity**: Heightened feelings of disgust or irritability towards things that others find neutral.
 Self-disgust is projected outwards.
-- **Overthinking**: Analyzing situations excessively in a bid to avoid potential dangers or embarrassments.
+- **Rumination**: Analyzing situations excessively in a bid to avoid potential dangers or embarrassments.

 ## Comorbidity